 - Credit card protection insurance

 - Fees for subscription services you no longer use

 Grey charges suck because you could be saving that money instead.
 But there’s a simple way to get rid of them.

-You can use the Trim Financial Manager to root out hidden grey charges to your bank or credit card accounts and cancel them.
+You can use the Trim Financial Manager to find these hidden expenses to your bank or credit card accounts and cancel them.

 Trim will go over your transaction history with a fine-toothed comb to find any grey charges or recurring subscription fees that you don’t need.
 And Trim will also cancel them for you, saving you money and time to boot.

 Some monthly bills stay the same month to month.